Perth Glory FC: Stange era (1998–2001)

-In the following season, Glory recruited young players Ivan Ergić, Jason Petković and Olyroo Kasey Wehrman.
+In the following season, Glory recruited young players Ivan Ergić, Jason Petkovic and Olyroo Kasey Wehrman.
 The club finished first in the regular season and were crowned minor premiers for the first time, allowing them to enter the final series at the major semifinal.
 In the finals series, the Glory lost to Wollongong Wolves 1–0 at Brandon Park, the Wolves' home ground, in the first leg of the major semifinal.
 The second leg of the major semifinal was held at Subiaco Oval, rather than its regular venue Perth Oval, to accommodate an expected larger crowd.
 In the match, Perth Glory won 2–0 over the Wolves, 2–1 on aggregate, to qualify for the grand final.
 The crowd of 42,764 was an Australian record for a club soccer match.
 In the wake of the record crowd, the Western Australian government announced a purpose-built stadium for the Glory in central Perth.
 The 1999–2000 grand final is remembered as one of the most thrilling matches in NSL history.
 Perth again faced the Wolves and led 3–0 at half time against a miserable Wolves outfit; thinking the game was won, Stange substituted key Glory players Scott Miller, Bobby Despotovski and Ivan Ergić.
 Yet, the Wolves rallied superbly and Perth experienced a series of defensive blunders to be pegged back to 3–3 at full-time.
 Perth subsequently lost on penalties, but this defining moment galvanised the team and would be a motivating force for years to come.
 James Afkos, a young defender and son of Glory co-owner Paul Afkos saw his penalty saved, which gave the win to the Wolves.
 The Wolves side also featured players such as Scott Chipperfield, Sašo Petrovski as well as Matt Horsley and Stuart Young who would go on to play with the Glory in later years.
 The loss was a crushing blow to Glory but the team had done well despite problems Stange had with stars such as Vas Kalogeracos and Con Boutsianis who had both left the club.
 Stange had also been told midway through the season that his contract would not be renewed—but well-organised supporter protest and media pressure forced Tana to change his mind and publicly announce the U-turn before a home match against the Canberra Cosmos.